PHart3/2-groups-agda/Sinh/README.md

 ## Summary

-This directory contains a mechanization of Owen Milner's type equivalence between (*n*+2)-groups (i.e., pointed connected (*n*+2)-types) and Sính triples at level *n + 1*, with *n* non-negative.
+This directory contains a mechanization of the type equivalence between (*n*+2)-groups (i.e., pointed connected (*n*+2)-types) and Sính triples at level *n + 1*, with *n* non-negative.

 For *n* non-negative, a *Sính triple (at level *n*)* consists of an *n*-group BG, a G-module H : BG -> Ab,